sadafchandnisidd/Amazon-Sales/README.md

 # Recommendation:
    We can increase product for highest subcategory for each category

-      1. Phones in Technology
+      1. Phones in Technology.
-      2. Chairs in Furniture
+      2. Chairs in Furniture.
-      3. Storage in Office Supplies
+      3. Storage in Office Supplies.

   To increase sales in South and Central region, we can give more discounts and offers.